danielvarga/image-analogies/README.md

 The B/B' content loss is set to 0.0 by default.
 You can get effects similar to CNNMRF by turning this up and setting analogy weight to zero.
 Or leave the analogy loss on for some extra style guidance.

+The B/B' pixelspace loss aka consistency loss is set to 0.0 by default.
+It can be used to create images that are consistent spatially (stichable), or temporally (smoothly animating).
+Just add `--consistency-w 1e6 --consistency-filename $LAST_RENDERED_FRAME`
+for smoother animations.
+For spatial consistency, use the alpha channel to set the parts of the image that are pre-determined.

+The --slices switch makes it possible to render arbitrarily high resulution images with a limited memory budget.
+It slices-processes-blends B images, and it uses consistency loss under the hood to make each output slice consistent with its already rendered left neighbor.

 If you'd like to only visualize the analogy target to see what's happening, set the MRF and content loss to zero: `--mrf-w=0 --content-w=0` This is also